hungcq/knowledge-repo/IT/microservices-patterns/3-interprocess-communication.md

   - Replicate data:
     - Mechanism:
       - Maintain a replica of the needed data when processing requests
-      - Subscribe to events publish by data owner to keep the replica up to date
+      - Subscribe to events published by data owner to keep the replica up to date
     - Disadv: might require replication of large amount of data
   - Finish processing after returning a response:
     - Mechanism:
-      - Respond to client immediately (eg in pending state)
+      - Respond to client immediately (eg in PENDING state)
-      - Send confirmed state later
+      - Send CONFIRMED state later
     - Disadv: require corresponding client flow/logic
 ### Additional info
 - Factors to consider when choosing message broker: